Low Maintenance Garden Design in Dublin and Wicklow

 Edges:

-The edges are a very important component to low maintenance garden design.
-Like patios and pathways they form the skeleton of the garden.
-They help define a space and give definition.
+The edges are a very important component of low-maintenance garden design.
+Like patios and pathways, they form the skeleton of the garden.
+They help finish a space and give definition.
 It is the border between grass, gravel, paving etc., that create a bed and offer contrast.
-Mowing edges in the lawn help reduce maintenance by allowing easy cutting of grass and holding a strong edge.
+Mowing edges in the lawn helps reduce maintenance by allowing easy cutting of grass and holding a strong edge.

 Planting:

-Low maintenance will be achieved by correct plant selection.
-To thrive plants like certain conditions and if positioned correctly will need less care.
+Low maintenance can be achieved by correct plant selection.
+To thrive, plants like certain conditions, and if positioned correctly, will need less care.
 Shrubs should be given precedence over needy perennials.
 Native plants should be considered where possible.
 Ground cover planting will eventually shade out weeds and reduce maintenance.
-Invest in a professional planting plan and low maintenance will be achieved.
+Invest in our professional advice and low maintenance will be achieved.

 Grouting:

 There is nothing more unsightly than weeds appearing between paving slabs, cobbles etc. This can all be avoided by correct grouting between slabs.
-We use a strong concrete grout on all our jobs and guarantee you will never encounter this problem.
+We use strong concrete grout on all our jobs that guarantee’s you will never encounter this problem.

 Fencing: